 Use navigation icons and corresponding commands for switching between pages that show the table data.

-A number of rows that you see simultaneously on the Result tab are referred to as a result set page.
+A number of rows that you see on the Result tab are referred to as a result set page.
 If this number is less than the number of rows in the table, only a subset of all the rows is shown at a time.
 If all the rows are currently shown, navigation icons and the corresponding commands are inactive.
+You can see the limit between the navigation buttons.
+You can change it here by clicking and selecting the necessary limit or in settings.

 To change the size of a result set page, open settings (Ctrl+Alt+S) and navigate to Tools | Database | Data Views.
 In the Limit page size to field, type a new size of a result set page.
 Alternatively, to disable the page size restriction, clear the Limit page size to checkbox.